-Why CLP Compliance Matters In Scented Products: Candle Wax Melts
+Why CLP Compliance Matters In Scented Products

 So, you've stumbled across my little corner of the internet, and I'm thrilled to have you!
-I love sharing all things wax melt-related, but let's be honest, sometimes the technical jargon can be a bit of a headache.
+I love sharing all things wax melt related, but let's be honest, sometimes the technical jargon can be a bit of a headache.

 One question I get asked a lot is, "What the heck is a CLP?"
-And fair enough, it sounds like CPL nope not cats protection league.
+And fair enough, it sounds like CPL… Nope, not Cats Protection League.

 But trust me, it's actually pretty important, especially if you're prone to the occasional sniffle or headache when using scented products.

-Sarah was new to the world of wax melts, a long-time candle lover venturing into new territory of wax melts.
-One evening, after picking up some cheap wax melts from a car boot sale, she settled in for a relaxing night with her friend Emily, a bottle of wine, and a much-needed catch-up.
+Sarah was new to the world of wax melts, a long time candle lover venturing into new territory of wax melts.
+One evening, after picking up some cheap wax melts from a car boot sale, she settled in for a relaxing night with her friend Emily, a bottle of wine, and a much needed catch up.

 Sarah: "Ugh, my head is killing me!"